chuckpreslar/emission/README.md

 #### *#Emit*

 Takes a `string` representing the event to emit, and arguments of type `interface` to pass along to any event listeners.
+Each listener function is ran as a go routine.

 To Do's
 =======
   * Implement the emitters maximum listener counts.
-  * Potentially call listener functions as `go routines`.